posabsolute/inker/readme.md

-# Inker - a sass & modular approach to email creation heavily based from Zurb Ink framework.
+# Inker - Email creation that does not suck

 *Not ready*